 Fuchsite Stone Meaning and Properties

 Fuchsite Radioactive Mineral

-This radioactive mineral fluoresces lime green under ultraviolet light which is due to the presence of potassium.
+This radioactive mineral fluoresces lime green under ultraviolet light due to the presence of potassium.
 Fuchsite can frequently be found as tiny mineral inclusions within certain rocks but when present in large quantities it becomes known as verdite.
 This stone tends to be used for lapidary purposes.

 Fuchsite is a relatively soft stone that's rarely found with good purity.
 It grades 2 to 3 on Mohs scale of mineral hardness and often features inclusions of red corundum otherwise known as ruby.
-Ruby in fuchsite as it's correctly known if often mistaken for ruby zoisite which is much rarer and considerably more expensive.
-Ruby zoisite is much harder than ruby in fuchsite and more often than not will also exhibit visible crystals of black hornblende.
+Ruby in fuchsite as it's correctly known is often mistaken for ruby zoisite which is much rarer and considerably more expensive.
+Ruby zoisite is also harder than ruby in fuchsite and more often than not will also exhibit visible crystals of black hornblende.

-Frequently misspelt and mispronounced, fuchsite was named after German chemist and mineralogist Johann Nepomuk von Fuchs hence is correctly pronounced fook-site.
+Frequently misspelt and mispronounced, fuchsite was named after the German chemist and mineralogist Johann Nepomuk von Fuchs hence is correctly pronounced fook-site.

-Shop Online for Rocks and Minerals
+Our Collection of Rocks and Minerals